-Presentation: Each group of 4 people will pick one of the topics listed later in the syllabus.
+Presentation: Each group of 4 people (I will set up groups during the first week of class) will pick one of the topics listed later in the syllabus.
 Every group in the class should pick a case and informed me about their case selection by the third week of class.
 There are no exceptions to this requirement.
-Each group will give a talk on the case during a class in the last two weeks of the semester (to be scheduled during the term).
+Each group will give a talk on the case during a class in the last week of the semester (to be scheduled).
 The talk should be about 30 minutes.
 The talk should reflect what you have researched on the case using reading outside of class (journal or newspaper articles, web pages,) plus knowledge gained in class.
 Given the online nature of the course, your group of 4 can submit four separate mini-presentations, as long as the four fit together as to content.
 We have used VoiceThread in the past and that program has worked well.

-The group should also submit, via email to me, by the last day of class in the semester (December 14), a report that summarizes the presentation.
+The group should also submit, via Canvas to me, by the last day of class in the semester (May 5), a report that summarizes the presentation.
 The report should be approximately 10-12 pages long (typed, double-spaced).
+One report per group, this report is also a group effort.